memgraph/docs/cypher-manual/clauses/match.md

 ### 2.5.
 Matching on a relationship with a type

 To return a relationship with a specified type you need to use the type syntax.
-A directed or undirected relationship can be used.
+A directed or undirected relationship can be used:

 ```cypher
 MATCH (p:Person { name: 'John' })-[:LIVING_IN]-(c)